-What: Product panel
+What: Product panel and logo design

 For: Linn 9000 Integrated Digital Drums/Midi Keyboard Recorder